mmistakes/minimal-mistakes/_posts/2017-05-14-software-by-design-part2.md

 data it's interested in but having this shared model in the first place sets an expectation in the minds of developers that you can get the data 'for free'.
-Having the data close at hand leads to a blurring of the roles and responsibilities of each component so that instead of delegating a function to the most appropriate component the current component subsumes that function regardless of whether it should sit their or not.
+Having the data close at hand leads to a blurring of the roles and responsibilities of each component so that instead of delegating a function to the most appropriate component the current component subsumes that function regardless of whether it should sit there or not.

 To be clear, this is as much a problem in a monolithic code base as it is in a more distributed one.
 The decision to deliver distributed components is an optimisation to solve a specific problem (usually one of scale) and having all the